altstoreio/FAQ/altstore-pal/installation.md

 ![](<../.gitbook/assets/altstore_pal/altstore_pal_stripe.jpeg>)

 ### Installing AltStore PAL
-Once you sucessfully subscribed to AltStore PAL, you'll be redirected to your individual download site.
+Once you successfully subscribed to AltStore PAL, you'll be redirected to your individual download site.
 Click on the Download button.
 A popup should open.
 This might take a second or two, so please be patient.
 ![](<../.gitbook/assets/altstore_pal/altstore_pal_marketplace_installation.jpeg>)

-#### Approving the installtion of AltStore PAL
+#### Approving the installation of AltStore PAL
-To allow the installtion navigate to your Settings application and click on
+To allow the installation navigate to your Settings application and click on
 > Allow Marketplace From "AltStore, LLC" and allow the installation in the next screen.
 ![](<../.gitbook/assets/altstore_pal/altstore_pal_allow_marketplace.jpeg>)